Chapter 1 : The Journey Back

 “There so small, aww!
 Ickle firsties.”
 Emmeline adds.

-“And so naïve and innocent, “ Sirius muses.
+“And so naïve and innocent, “ James muses.

-“Remember when that was us?”
-Peter asks with a grin t us all.
+“Remember when that was us, Pete?”
+Sirius asks with a grin.

-“I can’t believe it’s our last year, I whisper, to no one in particular.
+“I can’t believe it’s our last year,” Peter says.

-“Me neither,” James says, his eyes too still faraway.
+“Me neither,” James says, his eyes faraway.
 “We have got to make this year one to remember.”

 “I hope they don’t give me Ancient Runes again, this year,” James moans.
-Somehow, the last two years in a row, James had inexplicably and accidentally been placed in Ancient Runes, his most loathed subject, and had to suffer through a week before a fixed schedule could be processed and switched around for him.
-The rest of us had had a great time giving him a hard time about it.
+Somehow, the last two years in a row, James had inexplicably been placed in Ancient Runes on his timetable, his most loathed subject, and had to suffer through a week before a fixed schedule could be processed and switched around for him.

-“May as well choose it for your NEWT focus, mate,” Sirius teases sarcastically.
+“May as well choose it for your NEWT focus, mate,” Sirius goads.

-“I will sooner jump arse-naked into the lake!”
-James exclaims.
+“I will sooner jump arse-naked into the lake,” James says.

 “Oh, but haven’t you already?”
-Marigold teases, referring to an infamous Halloween game of dare last year.
+Marigold says, referring to an infamous Halloween game of dare last year.
 We all laugh heartily at the memory.

-“I may never get the image of Prong’s freezing arse cheeks out from my brain,” Sirius muses, fighting back bark-like giggles.
-“And frankly I don’t want to.”
+“I may never get the image of Prong’s freezing arse cheeks out from my brain,” says Sirius, fighting back bark-like giggles.
+“And frankly I don’t want to.